SiliconW01f/KIT/README.md

 If an internet connection is detected you will be asked if you want to update the Loki signatures

+The two IOC scan options collects data from the targeted host using inbuilt Windows functions and Sysinternals tools:
+  * Current IP addresses
+  * Windows log events defined by a configuration file
+  * Current running processes
+  * Autorun locations to check for persistence techniques
+  * Active services
+  * TCP connections

 ### Options:

-[P] - Process Only IOC Scan (Perfom data collection and a process only Loki scan excluding the file system)
+[P] - Process Only IOC Scan (Perform data collection and a process only Loki scan excluding the file system)
   * [S] - Single Remote Host (Run on single remote host, you will be prompted for the IP or hostname)
   * [T] - Target Host List (Run on all hosts listed in the Target Host List file)
   * [L] - Localhost (Run on local host)
   * [B] - Back (Back to main menu)

-[F] - Full IOC Scan (Perfom data collection and a full Loki scan including the file system)
+[F] - Full IOC Scan (Perform data collection and a full Loki scan including the file system)
   * [S] - Single Remote Host (Run on single remote host, you will be prompted for the IP or hostname)
   * [T] - Target Host List (Run on all hosts listed in the Target Host List file)
   * [L] - Localhost (Run on local host)